-Support legislation that provides funding resources at the state and local level to develop and implement land management practices to improve soil carbon and soil health on public and private properties.
+Support legislation that provides funding resources at the state and local level to develop and implement land management practices to improve soil carbon and soil health.

 Support legislation that creates incentives programs that would provide farmers, ranchers, and organizations with financial incentives to implement carbon-beneficial agricultural practices that sequester carbon.